 - 5.1 The Procurement Strategy is attached as Appendix 1 and is split into discrete sections and, where appropriate, actions against each of the sections have been identified - 5.2 A number of actions within the Procurement Strategy are related to the publication of the new procurement regulations and the subsequent statutory guidance.
-The delay in publication of the regulations and the guidance has delayed reviews of the Contract Standing Orders and other policy matters such as Community Benefits. - 5.3 The focus on Contract and Supplier Management has in the past delivered softer benefits and awareness of supply issues.
+The new Contract Standing Orders were approved in October and this closes a number of actions within the Strategy. - 5.3 The focus on Contract and Supplier Management has in the past delivered softer benefits and awareness of supply issues.
 With the likelihood of achieving savings via tender activity becoming less likely the focus has now been put on obtaining savings from existing contracts.
 The Procurement Board has agreed a list of suppliers that will be included in a supplier management process during 2016/17.
 The suppliers cover street lighting maintenance, waste management, roadstone, school transport and software. - 5.4 Separate Committee reports give detailed updates on the Governance of External Organisations with an annual summary report to the Policy and Resources Committee.
 The Governance process was put in place to monitor the governance of key External Organisations with which the Council has a significant financial relationship but it also assesses the performance of these organisations which provide services directly to the residents of Inverclyde.
 This forms part of the supplier management process for these organisations and works in tandem with the Council's over-arching supplier management framework. - 5.5 The Corporate Procurement Manager has been representing the Council at City Deal Procurement Officer meetings with partner Local Authorities.
 Inverclyde hosted a meet the Buyer event on behalf of City Deal partners at the Beacon in June.
-This was well attended and well received by partners and suppliers. - 5.6 As noted within a report to April's Environment and Regeneration Committee on the Corporate Directorate Improvement Plan, the Procurement function has now been transferred from Finance Services to the Regeneration and Planning Service.
-This move is helping to build on the links between procurement activity and economic regeneration and will assist the Council in attempts to tackle depopulation.
-Further information on this will be included in a report to the October Environment and Regeneration Committee.
+Further engagement with suppliers has been carried out via the Construction Forum which was held in November.
+One to one meetings with any supplier who requests these are regularly organised as well as regular debriefs with suppliers who have tendered for Council contracts. - 5.6 As noted within a report to April's Environment and Regeneration Committee on the Corporate Directorate Improvement Plan, the Procurement function has now been transferred from Finance Services to the Regeneration and Planning Service.
+This move has assisted in achieving better links between regeneration and procurement.
+The recent changes to the Contract Standing Orders now allow local suppliers more opportunity to bid for works contracts below £100,000.
+A local supplier has also been successful in being appointed onto a Scotland Excel Framework and more is being done to promote Scotland Excel opportunities that could potentially stimulate work for local suppliers.